nikolaposa/rate-limit/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/nikolaposa/rate-limit/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/nikolaposa/rate-limit/?branch=master)
 [![Latest Stable Version](https://poser.pugx.org/nikolaposa/rate-limit/v/stable)](https://packagist.org/packages/nikolaposa/rate-limit)

-Component that enables rate-limiting requests to application endpoints.
+Component that enables rate limiting on applications endpoints.
 Although designed as a standalone, it provides a middleware that can be used with any framework that supports the concept.

 ## Installation